RGSea/ROV-Control-2019/README.md

 Log any changes to the main program in the changelog.

 # Project Management
-Please use the project tab to view to do list and progress
+Please use the project tab to view to do list and progress.